Email: Ronald Labonté

 Phone : 613-562-5800 x2288

-Ronald Labonté holds a Canada Research Chair in Globalization and Health Equity at the Institute of Population Health.
+Ronald Labonté holds a Canada Research Chair in Globalization and Health Equity at the School of Epidemiology, Public Heath and Preventative Medicine.
 He is Professor in the Faculty of Medicine, at the University of Ottawa, and in the Faculty of Health Sciences, Flinders University of South Australia.
 He is also adjunct Professor in the Department of Community Health and Epidemiology, University of Saskatchewan.
 Prior to his appointment in 2004 at the University of Ottawa, he was founding Director of the Saskatchewan Population Health and Evaluation Research Unit (SPHERU), a bi-university interdisciplinary research organization that was committed to “engaged research” on population health determinants at local, national and global levels.